Between Markov and restriction. Two more monads on categories for relations: Introduction

 \section{Introduction}

 In recent years, the study of categories abstracting the properties of relations has been extensively developed both in mathematics and computer science, making it difficult to identify a single basic notion that captures all the relevant aspects of these categories.
-However, a rich part of the literature is built on the notion of symmetric monoidal category, which represents the basic data of a category abstracting the set-theoretic product of relations, that is a leading example of monoidal product that is not cartesian.
+However, a large part of the literature is based on the notion of symmetric monoidal category, which abstracts operations such as the product of relations, a leading example of a monoidal product that is not cartesian.

-Also known as copy-discharge categories~\cite{cho_jacobs_2019}, gs-monoidal categories~\cite{gadducci1996,CorradiniGadducci99,FritzGPT23} have structural arrows for duplicating and discharging objects: these families of arrows identify monoidal transformations, and make such categories suitable models for relational structures.
-If the structural arrows are natural, we end up in cartesian categories~\cite{Fox:CACC}.
-If only the discharge arrows form a natural transformation, the resulting categories are known as Markov categories~\cite{Fritz_2020,cho_jacobs_2019}.
-Equivalently characterised as symmetric monoidal categories where the unit object is terminal, they have been intensely studied since they provide a categorical framework for probabilistic reasoning~\cite{Fritz_2020}.
-If only the duplicating arrows form a natural transformation, the resulting categories are known as restriction categories (with restriction products)~\cite{Cockett02,Cockett03}.
-Equivalently characterised as symmetric monoidal categories where the monoidal operator is a binary product, they provide a categorical framework for partiality~\cite{Robinson88}.
+Also known as copy/discard categories (shortly, CD categories)~\cite{cho_jacobs_2019}, \emph{garbage/share-monoidal categories} (shortly, gs-monoidal or GSM categories)~\cite{gadducci1996,CorradiniGadducci99,FritzGPT23} have structural arrows for duplicating and discharging objects: these families of arrows identify monoidal transformations, and make such categories models for relation-like structures.
+If these arrows are natural, we obtain cartesian monoidal categories~\cite{Fox:CACC}.
+If only the discharge arrows form a natural transformation, the resulting categories are known as Markov categories~\cite{Fritz_2020,cho_jacobs_2019}, which provide a framework for probabilistic reasoning~\cite{Fritz_2020}.
+If only the duplicating arrows form a natural transformation, the resulting categories are known as cartesian restriction categories (or with restriction products)~\cite{Cockett02,Cockett03}, which provide a framework for partiality~\cite{Robinson88}.

-The taxonomy included some characterisation results for families of monads, for example illustrating that the Kleisli category of an affine monad on a Markov category is also Markov, or that the same property holds for relevant monads on restriction categories, generalising the well-known fact that the Kleisli category of a commutative monad on a cartesian category is symmetric monoidal.
-Given the relevance of Kleisli categories for the theory of computation, alongside the seminal work by Moggi~\cite{Moggi91}, it is useful to precisely state which axioms hold for a Kleisli category with respect to a given monad on a given base category.
+The taxonomy included characterisation results for families of monads, e.g. showing that the Kleisli category of an affine monad on a Markov category is also Markov, or that the same holds for relevant monads on cartesian restriction categories, generalising the well-known fact that the Kleisli category of a commutative monad on a cartesian category is symmetric monoidal.
+Given the relevance of Kleisli categories for the theory of computation after the seminal work by Moggi~\cite{Moggi91}, it seemed useful to precisely state which axioms hold for a Kleisli category with respect to a given monad on a given base category.